In the Media

 Full Bio's of our Team

 Stuart Wilson is a Behavioural Psychotherapist specialising in youth and adolescents and family therapy.
-He holds a BA (HONS) in Counselling & Psychotherapy, DIP in Clinical Supervision, DIP in Relationship Intimacy, DIP in Cognitive Behavioural Therapy (CBT), DIP in Life & Executive Coaching.
+He holds a BA (HONS) in Counselling & Psychotherapy, DIP in Clinical Supervision, DIP in Relationship Intimacy, DIP in Cognitive Behavioural Therapy (CBT), DIP in Life & Executive Coaching and MSc Adolescent Psychotherapy University of Northampton.
 He is trained in mediation and conflict resolution and is a registered training facilitator with Solas, FAS and towards healing.

 He is the Founder of Zestlife Therapeutic Services, two therapy centres in Dublin serving families within the Irish community in Dublin and nationwide.
 He is Founder of ZestLife Training a consultancy, a training company providing training workshops, courses and supervision to agencies around Ireland.
 His consultancy work assists mental health & wellness in the workplace and has assisted organisations worldwide adopt mental health change into their organisations, including Paypal, Bank of America.
 He is Co-Founder of ZestLife Training & Counselling College, an educational college providing undergraduate and postgraduate accredited courses for those wishing to journey into the field of psychotherapy and cognitive psychology.